KingVik-Planet/alx-low_level_programming/0x09-static_libraries/README.md

 * A README.md file, at the root of the folder of the project, describing what each script is doing

 * All your files must be executable

+## Steps

+*  mkdir, README.md, Main.h

+* Creating the 20 files which is copied from exsiting previous project

+* convert of object files - .o using gcc -c *.c for all .c file and check betty

+* Create Libary - ar rcs libmy.c

+* Move a copy of .o file into lib by using ar rcs libmy.a *.o command

+* git add, commit and push